 MIL-810 IP Code Compliance Testing

 The ingress protection standard test methods specify levels of dust and water resistance.
-As a MIL-STD-810 certified lab, we realize the importance of IP Code testing.
+As a MIL-STD-810 certified lab, we realize the importance of Ingress Protection (IP Code testing.
 Meeting the MIL-810 regulatory compliance requirements can be difficult.
 We understand the challenges and guide companies through the process.

 Keystone Compliance partners with customers to achieve MIL-STD-810 product compliance.
 We take pride in providing the peace of mind that all of your needs will be met.
 Additionally, our engineers are in constant communication throughout the entire test process.
 When products do not meet the requirements, we assist with finding solutions.

 Request a quote to see why so many companies partner with Keystone Compliance.
-Have a question about our MIL-810 IP code testing laboratory?
+Have a question about our MIL-810 ingress protection testing laboratory?
 Contact us or call (724) 657-9940 and we will determine the best course of action.